crowdedjs/examples/thesis-notes.md

 - Shift change with new implementation won't delete the old agents.
 - Each tick is about 100 ms?
 I still don't think that the fps is locked at 25 (or that there is a tick per frame).
 I will need to record data in ticks because I am greatly unsure about this.

+# Data Gathering
+- Should probably limit to about 12 hours, getting too many issues to do full 24.
+- Need to find sweet spot for number of patients to deploy, too many causes issues (usually once the hospital hits capacity).
+- No shift change, but might need to use it at end of 12 hours to get agent data
+- Crash on new implementation?
+Why??